Psychtoolbox-3/psychtoolbox-3.github.com/docs/SetupPsychtoolbox.md

 folder.
 Obviously you need to somehow get a copy, either via conventional
 download from a computer with network connection, visit this URL for that
 download: http://psychtoolbox.org/download.html
-Or from a helpful colleague or copied from some other machine.
+Or from a helpful colleague, or copied from some other machine.

 2. Change your Matlab/Octave working directory to the Psychtoolbox installation
 folder, e.g., 'cd /Applications/Psychtoolbox'.